SegerEnd/Flipper-Zero-LD-Toypad-Emulator/README.md

-# Flipper Zero Lego Dimension ToyPad Emulator
+# Flipper Zero Lego Dimensions ToyPad Emulator
 ## Overview
 This project aims to create a USB emulation app for the Flipper Zero to emulate the functionality of a Lego Dimensions ToyPad.